techstackmedia/software-engineering-series/README.md

 #### git commit -m "commit msg" -m "desc. msg"

-The `git commit` command records changes to the repository.
+The `git commit` command records change to the repository.
 By specifying a commit message (`-m` flag), you provide a concise description of the changes made.
 It's good practice to include both a short commit message and a more detailed description.

 ### Generating SSH Keys